GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 Step 5: Use the oxd API or one of the native libraries to securely send users from your apps to your Gluu Server for single sign-on and access management.

+## Components
+The oxd software package includes two components:

+### oxd-server
+The oxd-server is designed to work as a standalone service daemon via sockets.
+By default, applications must connect to the oxd-server via `localhost`.

+### oxd-https-extension (optional)
+To call the oxd-server via HTTPS, you will also need to start the oxd-https-extension.
+The extension gives you the ability to host a redundant, central oxd service for all your web applications.

 ## API
 oxd implements the [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) and [UMA 2.0](https://docs.kantarainitiative.org/uma/wg/oauth-uma-grant-2.0-05.html) profiles of OAuth 2.0.